 - you or your partner have taken maternity or paternity leave in the last 6 months

 - you want to combine different income sources

 The detailed guidance also explains the evidence you need to provide for each of the types of income you’re relying on.

-If you can’t meet the minimum income requirement
+If you cannot meet the minimum income requirement

 You need to show you and your partner meet the minimum income requirement if you want to settle in 5 years as a partner.

-If you don’t meet the requirement, you may be able to settle in 10 years.
+If you do not meet the requirement, you may be able to settle in 10 years.

-When you don’t need to meet the income requirement
+When you do not need to meet the income requirement

 You may be able to settle in 5 years without meeting the minimum income requirement if either: